 Novak Djokovic, has finally ticked off one goal off his list after he surpassed Roger Federer’s record of most weeks at the top of the ATP Rankings.

-In the latest rankings update as of 8th March, Novak Djokovic starts his 311st week as world number one, overtaking Federer’s tally of 310 weeks.
+In the ranking update as of 8th March, Novak Djokovic started his 311st week as world number one, overtaking Federer’s tally of 310 weeks.
 The Serbian has now claimed his long-sought dream of his historic world number one ranking and can finally focus his attention towards other goals.

 Novak Djokovic climbed to the world number one spot for the first time on July 4, 2011 after he won his first Wimbledon title.